ajs6f/fcrepo-xslt-triplegenerator/sample-xslt/README.md

 sample-xslt
 ===========================

-Sample XSLT transforms for use with fcrepo-xslt-triplegenerator.
+Sample XSLT transformations for use with fcrepo-xslt-triplegenerator.
 Also used in integration tests.

 -ajs